 What is a business dashboard?

-See the complete list of resources that help to understand KPI dashboards.
+See the complete list of resources that help to understand business KPI dashboards.

-KPIs are measurable business metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
-A well-framed KPI helps managers to navigate between important business processes and shows whether an organisation in achieving its key objectives.
+KPIs are measurable business metrics that evaluate factors crucial to achieving company goals and maintaining growth.

 Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual project dashboard and check these numbers to see how your business is doing.

 How do dashboards work in Scoro?

-Scoro dashboard uses the data that you have entered to Scoro’s system and displays it in a perfectly framed and visual way.
+Scoro dashboard uses the data that you have entered into Scoro’s system and displays it in a perfectly framed and visual way.

-You can customise your Scoro dashboard to show you relevant information and KPIs by using metrics, widgets, and graphs.
+You can customise your Scoro dashboard to show you relevant information and KPIs by using result metrics, ratio metrics, widgets, and graphs.